ThisIsALegitUsername/Resent-web/README.md

 # Resent

 Resent is the best eaglercraft pvp client.
 With a wide variety of both mods and texture packs, this client will become your new main in no time.
+Resent has updates **extremely** often.
+Want proof? check out my contribution (hours of sleep lost) graph.

 ## Features